tapebysea/ANTI-AI-LICENSE/README.md

   1. It should follow general open source and software freedom principals

-  2. It should be permissive towards usage in derivative works
+  2. It should be permissive towards usage in derivative works, and require attribution

   3. It should clarify that derivative works are distributed under the same license (See CC BY-SA 3.0 for example)